PETLP: A Privacy-by-Design Pipeline for Social Media Data in AI Research: Background and Scope

-Under the \textit{InfoSoc Directive} \cite{InfoSocDirective2001}, copyright grants authors exclusive economic rights over reproduction, distribution and public communication of their works.
-The CJEU has set a low originality threshold -- `the author's own intellectual creation' -- holding in \textit{Infopaq} (C-5/08) that even eleven-word extracts could qualify if bearing the author's personal stamp, and in \textit{Painer} (C-145/10) that portrait photographs merit protection through creative choices in framing and lighting.
+\textit{Copyright and Database Rights} Under the \textit{InfoSoc Directive} \cite{InfoSocDirective2001}, copyright grants authors exclusive economic rights over reproduction, distribution and public communication of their works.
+The CJEU has set a low originality threshold -- `the author's own intellectual creation' -- holding in \textit{Infopaq International A/S v Danske Dagblades Forening} (C-5/08) that even eleven-word extracts could qualify if bearing the author's personal stamp, and in \textit{Painer v Standard Verlags GmbH } (C-145/10) that portrait photographs merit protection through creative choices in framing and lighting.
 This means even modest user-generated content (posts, short videos) may be protected if demonstrating individualised creative input.
 Simultaneously, the \textit{Database Directive} \cite{Directive96_9} establishes \textit{sui generis} rights where `substantial investment' exists in obtaining, verifying or presenting contents, potentially protecting platforms' aggregated collections of posts and metadata.
 This dual-layer protection -- individual posts via copyright, aggregated collections via database rights -- creates complex questions about scraping and reusing social media datasets, particularly where data provenance is unclear \cite{oecd2025ipai}.
-To balance these rights with scientific advancement, the \textit{DSM Directive} \cite{DSMDirective2019} introduced mandatory Text and Data Mining (TDM) exceptions: Article 3 grants research organisations unwaivable TDM rights for scientific research on lawfully accessed content, whilst Article 4 provides broader TDM rights that rightholders may reserve through machine-readable means such as the Robot Exclusion Protocol (\texttt{robots.txt}) -- a text file that specifies which parts of a website automated crawlers may access.
+To balance these rights with scientific advancement, the \textit{DSM Directive} \cite{DSMDirective2019} introduced mandatory Text and Data Mining (TDM) exceptions: Article 3 grants research organisations unwaivable TDM rights for scientific research on lawfully accessed content, while Article 4 provides broader TDM rights that rightholders may reserve through machine-readable means such as the Robot Exclusion Protocol (\texttt{robots.txt}) -- a text file that specifies which parts of a website automated crawlers may access.